oracle/python-oracledb/doc/src/user_guide/initialization.rst

       - Purpose
       - Python-oracledb Mode
     * - LD_LIBRARY_PATH
       - The library search path for platforms like Linux should include the Oracle libraries, for example ``$ORACLE_HOME/lib`` or ``/opt/instantclient_23_5``.

         This variable is not needed if the libraries are located by an alternative method, such as with ``ldconfig``.
 On other UNIX platforms, you may need to set an OS specific equivalent such as ``LIBPATH`` or ``SHLIB_PATH``.
       - Thick
     * - NLS_DATE_FORMAT, NLS_TIMESTAMP_FORMAT
       - Often set in Python applications to force a consistent date format independent of the locale.

-The variables are ignored if the environment variable ``NLS_LANG`` is not set.
+        These variables are ignored if the environment variable ``NLS_LANG`` is not set.
       - Thick
     * - NLS_LANG
       - Determines the 'national language support' globalization options for python-oracledb.

         Note that from cx_Oracle 8, the character set component is ignored and only the language and territory components of ``NLS_LANG`` are used.
 The character set can instead be specified during connection or connection pool creation.
 See :ref:`globalization`.
       - Thick
     * - ORA_SDTZ
       - The default session time zone.